top of page

 Peaceable Paws Intern Academy

-Family Dog Mediator (FDM)
+Licensed Family Dog Mediator (LFDM-T)

 Therapy Dog Work, Delta & R.E.A.D.
 Qualifications